DevExpress/devextreme-documentation/concepts/05 UI Components/BarGauge/10 Visual Elements/50 Title and Subtitle.md

 		}
     };

-Several title options that can be set within the **title** and **subtitle** objects are categorized and listed below.
+Several title properties that can be set within the **title** and **subtitle** objects are categorized and listed below.

 * **Location**
 You can place a title on any side of your gauge.
 For this purpose, use the [horizontalAlignment](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/title/horizontalAlignment.md '/Documentation/ApiReference/UI_Components/dxBarGauge/Configuration/title/#horizontalAlignment') and [verticalAlignment](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/title/verticalAlignment.md '/Documentation/ApiReference/UI_Components/dxBarGauge/Configuration/title/#verticalAlignment') options.
-Note that if these options are specified, the subtitle will be displayed at the same position as the title.
+Note that if these properties are specified, the subtitle will be displayed at the same position as the title.

 * **Font Settings**
-To customize the appearance of the text, define the font options within the [font](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/title/font '/Documentation/ApiReference/UI_Components/dxBarGauge/Configuration/title/font/') configuration object.
+To customize the appearance of the text, define the font properties within the [font](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/title/font '/Documentation/ApiReference/UI_Components/dxBarGauge/Configuration/title/font/') configuration object.